 4. Analyze Security Policies and Controls

-Evaluate your existing security and control policies to reduce or eliminate the possibility that a vulnerability might turn into a threat.
+Use risk analysis to evaluate your existing security solutions and control policies.Risk analysis will help you reduce or eliminate the possibility of a vulnerability turning into a threat.
 Usually, this consists of technical and non-technical controls.

 5. Determine the Probability of an Incident